 Overview of Activities

 One week field visit to Vietnam.
 It is proposed that the visit should try to link with a significant meeting within the Vietnam programme (PEB, REDD Network or Subtechnical Working group meetings).
-An opportunity to visit the Secretariat office and meet key stakeholders within the REDD+ process should also be provided.
+An opportunity to visit the PMU office and meet key stakeholders within the REDD+ process should also be provided.

 Key areas of interest will include: